-(d) Debt means a monetary obligation enforceable at law owed by a 11 debtor, including, but not limited to, a purchase on credit, accounts 12 receivable, a loan of money or the provision of goods or services.
-13

-(e) Debtor means an individual who has an obligation for a debt, 14 including, but not limited to, the owner of a sole proprietorship, a member of 15 a partnership or an individual who has provided a personal guarantee.
-16

-(f) Express Consent means consent in a verifiable form, including, but 17 not limited to, writing and audio recordings.
-18

-(g) Representative means a person, other than the debtor or creditor, 19 that is duly authorized by the debtor or creditor to contact or be contacted 20 and communicate with about the debt.
-21
+- (d) Debt means a monetary obligation enforceable at law owed by a debtor, including, but not limited to, a purchase on credit, accounts receivable, a loan of money or the provision of goods or services. - (e) Debtor means an individual who has an obligation for a debt, including, but not limited to, the owner of a sole proprietorship, a member of a partnership, or an individual who has provided a personal guarantee. - (f) Express Consent means consent in a verifiable form, including, but not limited to, writing and audio recordings. - (g) Representative means a person, other than the debtor or creditor, that is duly authorized by the debtor or creditor to contact or be contacted and communicate with about the debt.

-Sec.
-4. Acquisition of Location Information. - Any debt collector 23 communicating with any person other than the borrower for the purpose of 24 acquiring location information about the borrower shall: 25
+SEC.
+4. Acquisition of Location Information. - Any debt collector communicating with any person other than the borrower for the purpose of acquiring location information about the borrower shall:

-(1) Identify himself, state that he is confirming or correcting location 26 information concerning the borrower, and only if expressly requested, identify 27his employer; 28 believes that the earlier response of such person is erroneous or incompleteand that such person now has a correct or complete location information;

-(2) Not state that such borrower owes any debt;

-(3) Not communicate with any such person more than once unless 30 requested to do so by such person or unless such debt collector reasonably 31

-(4) Not communicate by post card;

-(5) Not use any language or symbol on any envelope or in the contents of any communication that indicates that the debt collector is in the debt collection business or that the communication relates to the collection of debt;

-6) After the debt collector knows the borrower is represented by an attorney with regard to the subject debt and has knowledge or, can readily ascertain, such attorney's name and address, not communicate with any person other than the attorney, unless the attorney fails to respond within a reasonable period of time to the communication from the debt collector.
+- (1) Identify himself, state that he is confirming or correcting location information concerning the borrower, and only if expressly requested, identify his employer; - (2) Not state that such borrower owes any debt; - (3) Not communicate with any such person more than once unless requested to do so by such person or unless such debt collector reasonably believes that the earlier response of such person is erroneous or incomplete and that such person now has a correct or complete location information; - (4) Not communicate by post card; - (5) Not use any language or symbol on any envelope or in the contents of any communication that indicates that the debt collector is in the debt collection business or that the communication relates to the collection of debt; - (6) After the debt collector knows the borrower is represented by an attorney with regard to the subject debt and has knowledge or, can readily ascertain, such attorney's name and address, not communicate with any person other than the attorney, unless the attorney fails to respond within a reasonable period of time to the communication from the debt collector.

-Sec.
-5. Allowable Debt Collection Practices. - Financing companies, 13 lending companies, credit card companies, creditors, debt collectors and third 14 party service providers engaged by creditors (collectively known as 'Debt 15 Collector') may resort to all reasonable and legally permissible means to 16 collect amounts due them under the loan agreement, provided that in the 17exercise of their rights and performance of their duties, they must observe 18 good faith and reasonable conduct, and refrain from engaging in abusive, 19 unfair, and untoward acts enumerated in this Act.
-20
+SEC.
+5. Allowable Debt Collection Practices. - Financing companies, lending companies, credit card companies, creditors, debt collectors and third party service providers engaged by creditors (collectively known as 'Debt Collector') may resort to all reasonable and legally permissible means to collect amounts due them under the loan agreement, provided that in the exercise of their rights and performance of their duties, they must observe good faith and reasonable conduct, and refrain from engaging in abusive, unfair, and untoward acts enumerated in this Act.

-Sec.
+SEC.
 6. Prohibition Against Harassment or Abuse. - A debt collector shall not engage in any conduct the natural consequence of which is to harass, oppress, or abuse any debtor in connection with the collection of a debt.
 Without limiting the general application of the foregoing and without prejudice to the application of the pertinent provisions of the Revised Penal Code and other laws, the following conduct shall be considered a violation of this section: